Lauren Miller Rogen: Early life

-Miller was born on Long Island, New York and raised in Lakeland, Florida.
-She is the daughter of Adele and Scott Miller, and has a brother, Danny.
+Miller was born on Long Island, New York, and raised in Lakeland, Florida.
+She is the daughter of Adele (1951–2020) and Scott Miller, and has a brother, Danny.
 Miller is Jewish.
-Miller attended the Lois Cowles Harrison Center for the Visual and Performing Arts for High School.

 In 2003, Miller graduated from the Florida State University College of Motion Picture Arts.
 It was there that she met Katie Anne Naylon, the college roommate with whom Miller would later co-write For a Good Time, Call..., based on their personal experiences.

 Career

 At the beginning of her career, Miller performed supporting roles in several of Seth Rogen's films, including Superbad, Zack and Miri Make a Porno, Observe and Report, and 50/50.

 Her first leading film role was opposite Ari Graynor in the comedy that Miller co-wrote and produced, For a Good Time, Call....
 Rolling Stone quipped, "In a rare instance of truth in advertising, the movie actually is a good time."
 Focus Features picked up the rights to the film at the 2012 Sundance Film Festival for about $2 million and released it in the United States on August 31, 2012.
 Miller was also in two episodes of FOX comedy Ben and Kate.
+More recently she has pivoted from acting to directing and writing.